Expert Advice for Home Improvement & DIY Repair

 • Install a subpanel

-While any of these options will work, it is important to keep the total house load, or amount of electricity flowing through your home, within the total service rating of the home.
+While any of these options will work, it’s important to keep the total house load—the amount of electricity flowing through your home—within the total service rating of your home.
+(See the Home Appliance Energy Usage chart below.)

 Extending an existing circuit is probably the easiest way to add to a wiring system.
 You might consider doing this, for example, when you find yourself depending on extension cords, which are not meant for long-term durability and safety.